 Do Flower Bouquets Bring Allergies On?

+When you have seasonal allergies, pollen counts are something to keep track of.
 It’s a common comic device—a would-be Romeo handing a woman flowers, only to watch her face flush and sneeze.
 But are flowers to blame when your seasonal allergies hit?
 Probably not.
 Most people aren’t allergic to the pollen in flowers.
-Instead it’s the grasses, weeds, and trees that tend to present allergy problems.
+Instead, it’s the grasses, weeds, and trees that tend to present allergy problems.

 Why not flower pollen?
 As it turns out, flower pollen is relatively heavy.
 It doesn’t travel as far or as easily as smaller, lighter pollen particles.
 That’s because flowers are designed to attract bees and other insects, which carry the pollens themselves.
 Other plants need smaller pollen so the wind can carry it to new locations.